spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg.md

 ---

 A Private Cloud Gateway (PCG) is required to connect your Nutanix cloud with Palette.
-The PCG enables Palette to securely monitor Nutanix clusters in the cloud.
-This section guides you on installing the PCG.
+The PCG enables Palette to securely monitor Nutanix clusters in the deployed cloud environment.
+This section guides you on how to install the PCG.

 ## Prerequisites